vibudh2209/D2/README.md

 About this repository
 -------------

 The *pd_python* folder contains all the scripts that you need to run D<sup>2</sup>.
 Clone the repo before you start the run.
-The *slurm* folder contains some examples of scripts to automate D<sup>2</sup> on clusters using slurm queueing system (you might have to change few things, a GUI is also available through *the pd_window_*py* scripts but might have to be tuned based on your system, you will need to run just *pd_window_1.py* and change the file paths where ever necessary).
+The *slurm* folder contains some examples of scripts to automate D<sup>2</sup> on clusters using slurm queueing system (you might have to change few things, a GUI is also available through the *pd_window* scripts but might have to be tuned based on your system, you will need to run just *pd_window_1.py* and change the file paths where ever necessary).
 The *temp* folder contains templates and examples of files that need to be created for running D<sup>2</sup>.

 Prerequisites
 -------------